Here are 10 of the best things to do in Dubrovnik, one of Croatia’s most famous and beautiful coastal cities.

 For some of the best views in Dubrovnik, ride the famous Cable Car to the top of Mount Srd.

-Set in the Dinaric Alps, the Cable Car whisks you up the mountain in just a few minutes so you can enjoy a birds-eye view of the city.
+Set in the Dinaric Alps, the Cable Car whisks you up the mountain in just a few minutes so you can enjoy a bird’s-eye view of the city.

 From the rustic orange rooftops, to the impressive city walls, to the surrounding islands sprinkled throughout the cerulean ocean, Dubrovnik is very photogenic from above.

-- Cost: 170 kn round trip (26 USD)
+- Cost: 170 kn round trip (27 USD)

 4. Hike Mount Srd